Home / Life Insurance / Articles / Life Insurance For NRI / Understanding NRI Life Insurance Claim Process

 Life Stage Planning Riders: Critical illness cover or accidental death benefit riders provide additional coverage during specific stages in one's life.

-Investing in Indian life insurance policies while residing abroad is brilliant, as policies often come with attractive features tailored for NRIs.
+Investing in Indian Life Insurance policies while residing abroad is brilliant, as policies often come with attractive features tailored for NRIs.

-Life insurance is pivotal for NRIs in comprehensively securing families' financial interests.
+Life Insurance is pivotal for NRIs in comprehensively securing families' financial interests.
 Selecting suitable policies after informed evaluation of aspects like tenure, riders, premium flexibility, and ownership-linked tax implications is key.
 Streamlined overseas assistance across purchase, servicing, and claims processes by insurers also aids protection.

 According to the Insurance Regulation and Development Authority of India (IRDAI), for death claims, if an investigation is not required, the claim should be settled or rejected within 30 days of receipt of the last necessary document.
 If an investigation is required, it should be completed within 90 days of receipt of claim intimation and the claim should be settled within 30 days thereafter.